NBKRedSpy/QM-SimpleDataLoader/README.md

 When the game is run, the game's config_* files will be exported to the `%AppData%\..\LocalLow\Magnum Scriptum Ltd\Quasimorph\QM_SimpleDataLoader\Export` folder.
 This data will be replaced on every game run.

+### Data Overview
+The files often contain more than one table, with each table starting with a `#<table name>`

+The item ids generally do not match the name displayed in the game, so the user will need to find the actual item ids themselves.

+Unfortunately, I cannot assist with finding the ids in the files for users.

 ## Change Data